nychealth/COVID-consensus-genomes-pangolin-analysis/README.md

 Fasta files can be directly inputted into any software that takes multi-fasta format such as [pangolin](https://github.com/cov-lineages/pangolin) or [Nextclade](https://clades.nextstrain.org/).
 This is not to be confused with multiple sequence alignment (MSA), which aligns the sequences against each other instead of just listing them.
-* nyc_failed_aug-nov2021.fasta - Fasta file containing 469 genome consensus sequences for SARS-CoV-2 that had N >10%.
+* nyc_failed_aug-nov2021.fasta - Multi-Fasta file containing 469 genome consensus sequences for SARS-CoV-2 that had N >10%.
 * nyc_passed_aug-nov2021.fasta.xz - Compressed fasta file containing genome consensus sequences for SARS-CoV-2 that had N <10%.
   - To uncompress with the xz-utils package, the command is `unxz nyc_passed_aug-nov2021.fasta.xz`
+* ca_nyc_mafft.alignment.fasta.xz - Compressed MSA created by MAFFT
+  - To uncompress with the xz-utils package, the command is `unxz ca_nyc_mafft.alignment.fasta.xz`
+* ca_nyc.maple_tree.tree - MAPLE tree used for lineage assignment validation
 * 60k_public_meta.tsv - NCBI metadata for 2021 global dataset
 * 2022-global-episet.pdf - GISAID supplemental table to access 2022 global dataset